g-algos/galgos/docs/G.plus/PrivacyPolicy.md

-# Privacy Policy – Revit Plugin by EtcTec
+# Privacy Policy â€“ Revit Plugin by EtcTec
 This plugin collects minimal user information solely for the purpose of installation validation and usage tracking across workstations.

 ## What we collect